 This story requires an accomplice.
 (The storyteller begins.)

 You know, it was on a night just like this when a little girl went missing in these woods.
-The rangers reveal her name was Cassie, and she had gone camping with her girl scout troop.
+The rangers revealed her name was Cassie, and she had gone camping with her girl scout troop.
 That first night, when everyone was gathered around the campfire, the little girl ignored what she had been taught about sticking with her camp buddy.
 She heard a little rustle in the nearby brush and thought she just might catch a bunny to keep as a pet.
 She quietly snuck off after the sound.

 It wasn't very long until her camp buddy noticed that the girl was missing, and she told the scout leader about it.
 The rest of the girls were ushered back to their cabins, and the scout leader and a few of the moms gathered their flashlights and set out to look for the girl.